-Peter McPherson is president of the Association of Public and Land-grant Universities (APLU), the nation's oldest higher education association and a research, policy, and advocacy organization of public research universities, land-grant institutions, state university systems, and higher education organizations.
+Peter McPherson is president of the Association of Public and Land-grant Universities (APLU).

+APLU is the nation's oldest higher education association and a research, policy, and advocacy organization of public research universities, land-grant institutions, state university systems, and higher education organizations.
 APLU's member campuses enroll more than 3.5 million undergraduate and 1.1 million graduate students, employ more than 645,000 faculty members, and conduct nearly two-thirds of all academic research, totaling more than $34 billion annually.
-A۰P۰L۰U is dedicated to excellence in learning, discovery and engagement.
+APLU is dedicated to excellence in learning, discovery and engagement.